 as A.R.E.S.
 Extinction Agenda EX

-on October 2, 2013 with updated visuals, extra content, new features to accommodate the Xbox 360, animated cut-scenes (but no voice-overs), and a new playable character Tarus
+on October 2, 2013 with updated graphics, redesigned levels, new animated cut-scenes, and introduces a new playable character Tarus

 A.R.E.S. provides trope examples of:

 - Action Girl: Surprisingly, Dr. Carson, and she doubles a Badass Bookworm.
 Despite being a scientist, it's heavily implied that she is quite capable with a weapon.
 When Ares actually rescues her, the first thing she does is point her gun at him and threatens to shoot.
 Considering she's been holding out mostly on her own for at least a few days, the fact that she hasn't been captured or killed is quite an achievement.

 - Art Shift: Valkyl's design got a more Western look in Extinction Agenda EX, while Dr. Carson become much of an action girl.

 - Bare Your Midriff: Dr. Carson.
 See Hot Scientist below.

 - Bittersweet Ending: While the Minos Cannon has been destroyed and humanity is safe, Junk Sector, humanity's only hope for bringing Earth back to its former glory, has been destroyed along with it.
 On the other hand, humanity can rebuild, and there's still more episodes...

 - Boobs of Steel: There are exactly two women in Extinction Agenda: Dr. Carson◊, and Valkyl◊.
 The former has a decent bust, and is an Action Girl.
-Valkyl, on the other hand, is quite well-endowed, and carries a BFG which she can use to rain Death from Above when Ares needs it.
+Valkyl, on the other hand, is quite well-endowed, and carries a BFG which she can use to rain down death when Ares needs it.